sulu/sulu-docs/bundles/security/security_system.rst

         <system>example</system>
     </security>

-For this it is important to activate :doc:`../../cookbook/user-context-caching`.
+To prevent caching problems with restricted entities, it is important to activate :doc:`../../cookbook/user-context-caching`.

 Custom Security System
 ----------------------

-To add a custom security system.
-Beside the admin security system on webspace security system can be done via a custom Admin class.
-This is common for intranet or extranets which are not related to a webspace:
+You can register a custom security system in a ``Admin`` class.
+This is useful for sections like an intranet or an extranet which are not associated to a specific webspace:

 .. code-block:: php